yukisato/blog/docs/_drafts/2021-07-31-build-lamp-environment-with-docker-step-by-step.md

     image: mysql:8.0.26
 ```

-This file explayins just to run these two docker images creating each containers, and nothing else.
-We're adding more operations to build local environment.
+This file explains just to run these two docker images creating each container, and nothing else.
+We’re adding more operations to build the local environment.

 ## Serve PHP files in a container